yeehaa123/yeehaa.io/src/content/Posts/across-space-and-time.md

 — [Michelle Ciccone](https://commonplace.knowledgefutures.org/pub/4ie859tv/release/2)

 Ecosystems need to be designed and cultivated, but in an unforced, open-ended manner.
 Current day business and management frameworks increasingly fall short in creating thriving organizations and networks, because they fail to meet people's growing desire for organic, non-hierarchical structures.
 Resorting to ancient agricultural models is not the answer either, since farming and gardening were never meant to work across space and time.
 In order to groom successful decentralized organizations new conceptual models, skills, and tools are needed.
-I will call this practice ecosystem Architecture.
+I will call this practice ecosystem architecture.

 Ecosystem architecture draws its inspiration from many sources: philosophy, gender studies, coding, spirituality, music, dance, visual arts, media theory to name a few.
 While this mix may seem eclectic or even erratic, there is actually reason to the madness.
 Natural ecosystems thrive on biodiversity and so do their conceptual antipodes.
 In order to tackle the challenges ahead of us, no single discipline or practice possesses all the knowledge and wisdom needed.
 And since ecosystems are wild and eclectic, so are their theoretical underpinnings.